RickStrahl/Westwind.Globalization/Readme.md

-#West Wind Globalization
+# West Wind Globalization#
-###Database Resource Localization for .NET###
+### Database Resource Localization for .NET###
-Easily create ASP.NET resources stored in a Sql database for editing and updating at runtime using an interactive editor or programmatically using code.
+Easily create ASP.NET resources stored iSn a Sql database for editing and updating at runtime using an interactive editor or programmatically using code.
 The library uses the standard .NET and ASP.NET infrastructure of ResourceSets and ResourceManagers with a generic data backend to feed resource sets and provide